tep

 of the house.
 Replaced flooring was done in re-milled 100+-year-old

 heart pine.
-There are 4 fireplaces in The Schooler House, all restored
+There are 4 fireplaces in The Schooler House, all restored with antique tiles.
+Two fireplaces are located in the common areas of

 is original to the home.

-and the trolley passes by on its way through the city.
+the wenches greeting tourists, the trolley or horse drawn carriage as it passes by on its way through the city. |